-The College does not prescribe a uniform dress, believing that its tendency is destructive of the rightful individuality of the student.
+The College does not prescribe a uniform dress, believing that its tendency is destructive of the rightful individuality of 20 the student.
 But the influence of the College, and even its authority where necessary, will be exerted in favor of plain and economical dressing, so manifestly becoming to young people at school.
 There are no social functions at the College where full dress is allowed.
-As to the young ladies, there seems to be no good reason why most of their dressthere seems to be no good reason why most of their dressmaking cannot be done at home, thus giving parents the opportunity to limit the expense and direct the style.
+As to the young ladies, there seems to be no good reason why most of their dressmaking cannot be done at home, thus giving parents the opportunity to limit the expense and direct the style.
 In preparing the outfit, parents should remember that college life does not call for display in dress, and that it is usually a sign of bad taste.